-Has the Advantages of the Overall LED-Backlit LCD Technology
+1. Has the Advantages of the Overall LED-Backlit LCD Technology

-However, beginning 2010, manufacturers shifted from CCFL-backlit LCD to LED-backlit LCD.
-LED is more energy efficient with 20 to 30 percent lower power consumption, has a broader color gamut, enables high-speed switching.
+The preferred backlight for the majority of LCD monitors back then was a cold-cathode fluorescent lamp or CCFL.
+This changed beginning in 2010 when manufacturers and market trends shifted to LED-backlit LCD.
+LED is more energy efficient with 20 to 30 percent lower power consumption, has a broader color gamut, and enables high-speed switching.

-Improved Contrast Ratio to Match OLED Display Technology
+2. Improved Contrast Ratio to Match OLED Display Technology

-Cost-Effective Alternative Over microLED Display Technology
+3. Cost-Effective Alternative Over MicroLED Display Technology

-One of the drawbacks of mini-LED is that it is still about 20 percent more expensive to manufacture than conventional LED-backlit LCD.
+A notable disadvantage of mini-LED is that it is still about 20 percent more expensive to manufacture than conventional LED-backlit LCD.
 Take note that a 45-inch to 65-inch LCD panel will need about 14000 to 20000 small-sized LEDs as its backlighting.

 Hence, because of its more expensive manufacturing cost and limited production capacity of manufacturers, the technology is best reserved for top-tier devices such as premium smartphones and tablet computers, as well as high-range laptops and television sets.

-Mini-LED Also Inherits the Drawbacks of LCD Technologies
+3. Mini-LED Also Inherits the Drawbacks of LCD Technologies

-Depending on its application, mini-LED also inherits the disadvantages of the underlying display technology.
-Consider IPS LCD as an example.
-Because in-plane switching has a slower refresh rate and pixel response than OLED by default.
+Furthermore, depending on its application, mini-LED also inherits the disadvantages of the underlying display technology.
+Consider in-plane switching LCD as an example.
+An IPS LCD also has a slower refresh rate and pixel response than OLED by default.

-Summary of the Pros and Cons of Mini-LED Display
+Quick Rundown: Pros and Cons of Mini-LED

-The following are the advantages:
+The following are the advantages of Mini-LED:

-• Can rival the deep blacks or high contrast ratios of OLED and microLED displays while offering superior brightness and outdoor visibility.
+- Can rival the deep blacks or high contrast ratios of OLED and MicroLED displays while offering superior brightness and outdoor visibility.